Hot-G/aa-Replica/README.md

 # aa-Replica
- This game a Replitace of AA game.
+ This game a Replicate of AA game.

+# Gameplay
+Win the Levels use Mouse Button.